rhrazdil/bridge-filtering-cni/README.md

   }'
 ```

-The `example-network` specifies two CNI plugins, the first cni in the above is a `cnv-bridge`, connecting pods to linux-bridge `br1`, and the second
+The `example-network` specifies two CNI plugins, the first cni is a `cnv-bridge`, connecting pods to linux-bridge `br1`, and the second
-is the `bridge-filtering`, that handles configuration of nftables rules on the pod.
+is the `bridge-filtering` plugin, that creates filtering rules on the pod.

-By default, all ingress and egress traffic is dropped.
+Once a pod is subject to these policies, all ingress and egress traffic is dropped.

+### Allowing traffic to pass

-To allow specific ingress and egress CIDR blocks/ports, create ConfigMap(s) referencing a NetworkAttachmentDefinition spec.config name in the ConfigMap's label.
+To allow specific ingress and egress datagrams, create `ConfigMap`(s) that reference a `NetworkAttachmentDefinition` spec.config name in the `ConfigMap`'s label.
-Each ConfigMap additionally needs to have `bridge-filtering` label to be enabled for the bridge-filtering plugin.
+Each `ConfigMap` additionally needs to have the `bridge-filtering` label to be enable the bridge-filtering plugin (this is to ensure the plugin only processes `ConfigMaps` that are intended for it).

 The following manifest is an example of a minimal `ConfigMap`, that doesn't yet allow any traffic.
-Since denying all traffic is done by default, it doesn't needed to exist.
+This configuration is redundant, since denying all traffic is done by default.

 ```yaml
 kind: ConfigMap